tmtxt/tmtxt.github.com/_posts/2018-08-08-scaling-the-system-at-ar-part-1.md

 thumbnail: /files/ar-logo-1.png
 ---

-As the time of this writing, I have been working at Agency Revolution (AR) for more than 2 years, on a product focusing mostly on automation email marketing for the Insurance Agencies.
+At the time of this writing, I have been working at Agency Revolution (AR) for more than 2 years, on a product focusing mostly on automation email marketing for the Insurance Agencies.
 I have been working on this product since it was in beta, when it could only serve only a few clients, send thousands of emails each month and handle very little amount of integration data without downtime